thedevdojo/chatter/README.md

 composer require graham-campbell/markdown
 ```

-### Turbowyg editor
+### Trumbowyg editor

-If you are going to use Turbowyg as your editor of choice you will need to change that in your config/chatter.php:
+If you are going to use Trumbowyg as your editor of choice you will need to change that in your config/chatter.php:

 ```
-'editor' => 'turbowyg',
+'editor' => 'trumbowyg',
 ```

-Turbowyg requires jQuery >= 1.8 to be included.
+Trumbowyg requires jQuery >= 1.8 to be included.

 ### VIDEOS